XRPLF/xrpl-dev-portal/content/tx-cost.md

     * If you are using `rippled`, you can also use the `fee_mult_max` parameter of the [`sign` command](rippled-apis.html#sign) to set a limit to the load scaling you are willing to sign.
 * You cannot look up the current transaction cost from an offline machine.

-### Paying More Than Necessary ###

-As a rule, the Ripple Consensus Ledger executes transactions _exactly_ as they are signed.
-(To do anything else would be difficult to coordinate across a decentralized consensus network, at the least.)
-As a consequence of this, every transaction destroys the exact amount of XRP specified by the `Fee` field, even if it is much more than the current minimum transaction cost for any part of the network.
-The transaction cost can even destroy XRP that would otherwise be set aside for an account's reserve requirement.

 ## Transaction Costs and Failed Transactions ##